HenryWeber/Website/Spring Boot/README.md

     <li>Postman version 10.19.10</li>
   </ul>

+<h3 align="center">Setting up the SQL connection</h3>
-The SQL connection can be altered in the `application.properties` file located in src>main>resources directory.<br>
+The SQL connection can be altered in the `application.properties` file located in src>main>resources directory if you want to use another database type.<br>
 In the `application.properties` file on line 5 `spring.datasource.url=jdbc:mysql://localhost:3306/library` the connection's protocol, host and database can be changed.<br>
+If the `application.properties` connection protocol is changed then line 2 `spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver` will also need to change accordingly.<br>